 We performed a comparison between Oracle Solaris and Windows Server based on real PeerSpot user reviews.

-Find out in this report how the two Operating Systems (OS) for Business solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."This product handles databases well; they run on top of the operating system."
+Find out in this report how the two Operating Systems (OS) for Business solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a scalable solution.
+I recommend it for bigger companies."

 "Solaris Zones and Containers are my favorite features."